WordPress/hosting-handbook/performance.md

 ## PHP

-PHP (PHP: Hypertext Preprocessor) is a popular programming language on the internet.
+PHP (PHP: Hypertext Preprocessor) is a popular programming language on the Internet.
 PHP turns dynamic content, like that in WordPress, into HTML, CSS, and JavaScript that web browsers can read.
 WordPress is written primarily in PHP, and a server must have PHP in order for WordPress to be able to run.

 As PHP is an interpreted language, its version and configuration has a large impact on how well and whether WordPress will run.